goinvo/goinvo.com/src/case-studies/mitre-shr.md

 The U.S. lacks a health data standard.
 Organizations cannot efficiently share or manage health data, costing the US healthcare system $80 billion a year.

 MITRE, a Federally Funded Research and Development Center (FFRDC) specializing in systems engineering, is developing a health data specification called the Standard Health Record (SHR).
-To drive development and national health IT policy, they needed help envisioning seeing its technical architecture and imagining the services built on top of SHR.
+To drive development and national health IT policy, they needed help envisioning its technical architecture and imagining the services built on top of SHR.

 ### Solution